 - Official transcripts of all graduate work which you will send to the APPI Online service

 - Three letters of reference.
 At least two of which must be from clinical supervisors who are familiar with your counseling/therapy skills.
 References should reflect your most recent work if possible.

 There are four positions available in the internship class, none pre‑allocated.
-A six to eight member Intern Selection Committee, which includes the Director of Training, and selected senior staff members, review and evaluate applications.
+An Intern Selection Committee, which includes the Director of Training, and selected senior staff members, review and evaluate applications.
 Interns assist in the interview process.
 Approximately 30 applicants will be asked to interview during the month of January.
 Although personal interviews are preferred, telephone/SKYPE interviews will be conducted for those unable to visit the Student Counseling Center.

 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant prior to Uniform Notification Day.